Many of my author friends are surprised by the benefits of meditation for writers. And I don’t blame them.

 After all, at first glance, meditation and writing don’t seem to have much in common.
 One is a spiritual health practice involving focusing the mind.
 The other is the art of putting words on paper.
 How can they possibly relate to one another?

-Actually, you might be surprised by some of the links between meditation and writing.
-Meditation can increase your creativity, make you more imaginative, and help you to focus so you’re productive at the keyboard.
+Well, for starters, meditation can increase your creativity, make you more imaginative, and help you to focus so you’re productive at the keyboard.

 There is also evidence that meditation helps with writer’s block.
 The Massachusetts Institute of Technology says that writer’s block is a condition connected to the frontal lobe.
 And we know from research that meditation improves the activity of the frontal lobe.
 Therefore, it is reasonable to expect meditation to help with writer’s block.